Stackclash/5e-vault/5. Mechanics/Bestiary/Celestial/Couatl.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/celestial
-statblock: inline
+aliases: ["Couatl"]
 ---
 # Couatl
 *Source: Monster Manual p.
-43, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden*
+43. Available in the SRD.*

 Couatls are benevolent serpentine beings of great intellect and insight.
 Their brilliantly colored wings and gentle manner speak to their celestial origins.